Irys-xyz/js-sdk/README.md

-# Irys Bundler SDK
+# Irys JS SDK

 ![](/assets/irys-sdk.png)

 ## What is Irys?

 [Irys](https://irys.xyz/) is the world's first L1 programmable datachain.
 On Irys, you can upload onchain data, deploy smart contracts, and those smart contracts can access and perform verifiable computations on onchain data.

-This Irys Bundler SDK is for uploading onchain data.
+This Irys JS SDK is for uploading onchain data.

 ## Docs
 https://docs.irys.xyz

 ## Migrating